RMHogervorst/datawrangling/README.md

 and models.
 However, our students (and many of us as well) have a hard time getting their data in their statistical program, reshaping or cleaning it.
-This is an introduction to the tidyverse and some examples of data manipulation that could be trivial, but are often not that simple.
-Modern tools in R "the Tidyverse" is build around the same philosophy of rectangular data and consistent tools that work in the same way.
+Modern tools in R (known as "the Tidyverse") are build around the philosophy of 'tidy' data and consist of rectangular data and tooling (packages) that all work in the same way.
+This is an introduction  to the "tidyverse"" and I have some examples of data manipulation that should be trivial, but is often not.

 keywords: tidy data, tidyverse,